Vanille-N/meander.typ/src/bisect.typ

   cfg.insert("list-depth", 0)
   if "enum-numbering" not in cfg {
     cfg.insert("enum-numbering", ("1.",) * 6)
   }
+  if "text-hyphenate" not in cfg or cfg.text-hyphenate == auto {
+    cfg.text-hyphenate = text.hyphenate
+  }
+  if "text-lang" not in cfg or cfg.text-lang == auto {
+    cfg.text-lang = text.lang
+  }
   cfg.insert("enum-depth", 0)
   // TODO: include vertical and horizontal spacing here.